OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls specific for transfer learning:**
 * See General controls
 * See controls for development-time protection
-* TODOGROUP: Choose a model type resilient against a transfer learning attack
+* TODO: Choose a model type resilient against a transfer learning attack

 --------------------------------------